Tech Salaries in India 2026: Real Numbers by Role

 - Job security is lower — startups do layoffs when funding dries up

-- ESOPs may be worthless if the company does not IPO or get acquired
+- ESOPs may be worthless if the company doesn't IPO or get acquired

 - Scaling challenges mean technical debt can be severe